 The island is just big enough to rent a bike or a scooter to explore the inland and beaches on the other sides of the island.
 To explore Emerald Cave before the tourists come you can rent a kayak and go early in the morning at sunrise.
 Emerald Cave is an absolutely breathtaking place to go.
 It requires that you either swim or kayak the 80 meters through the mountain until you get to an opening with a small beach surrounded by high cliff walls.

 You can easily get to Koh Mook from Koh Lanta.
 Note that there is no ATM at the island, so bring enough cash.
-There is one shop, though that gives you the opportunity to buy “nothing” and give you the money in cash.
+There is one shop, though that gives you the opportunity to buy “nothing” and gives you the money in cash.
 However, they will charge at least a 5% commission.

 Unseen Cliff Temples of Lampang

 By Heather of Raulerson Girls Travel

 Wat Phutthabat Sutthamat is one of the unseen temples in Thailand making it a unique Asian landmark that many people are not even aware of.
 A true experience for anyone that wants to travel off the beaten path in Thailand!